BraveHeart-tex/The-Collective-Workflow/README.md

-#CHECK OUT THE LIVE DEMO
+# CHECK OUT THE LIVE DEMO

 You can check out the live demo on Netlify by clicking this [link](https://collective-flow.netlify.app/)

+# TO LOG IN
-USE: email: testUser11@gmail.com password: testuser21
+You can use :  email: testUser11@gmail.com password: testuser21

 # Getting Started with Create React App